 1. You End Up Having Feelings

 The most conflicting thing to come out of a guy-girl friendship is developing romantic feelings for your friend.
-In some ways, it can great - at least you can guarantee that your crush knows you exist!
+In some ways, it can be great - at least you can guarantee that your crush knows you exist!

 On the other hand, it can just feel so awkward to end up having feelings for your best friend.
 If you decide to, taking things to the next step and confessing your feelings to them can be complicated.
 Some people don't want to think about telling them because they're afraid of being let down or causing tension in the friendship.
-It's hard to tell someone that you have feeling for them, especially when both of you have a whole history of friendship together.
+It's hard to tell someone that you have feelings for them, especially when both of you have a whole history of friendship together.

 It's such a hard thing to experience because you don't want to have feelings for them.
 However, at the same time you just do and you can't explain what you're feeling, which I suppose is the worst part about feelings.
 In the end, I never act upon my feelings because I always come to the same conclusion: I'd rather have my guy friend as a best friend, as opposed to losing a friend to a relationship.